astronomer/docs/astro/deploy-dbt-project.md

 To orchestrate dbt jobs with Apache Airflow, you need to deploy your dbt project to Astro alongside your DAGs and the rest of your Airflow code.
 Astro supports a range of options when it comes to adding your dbt project your Airflow deployment.

-Depending on your organization's software development lifecycle, your dbt project might live in the same Git repository as your Airflow code or in a different repository.
-Astronomer supports both methods, but recommends having a dedicated Git repository [Option 2](#option-2-use-dbt-deploys-to-independently-ship-dbt-code) for your dbt code that is separate from your Airflow code.
-This means your teams working in dbt can remain separate from your teams managing Airflow DAGs.
+Depending on your organization's software development lifecycle, your dbt project might live within your Astro project, in the same Git repository, in an entirely different repository.
+Astronomer supports all of these methods, but recommends having a single Git repository with your dbt project and Astro project in different directories, and then using [Option 2](#option-2-use-dbt-deploys-to-independently-ship-dbt-code).
+This means that your teams working in dbt can remain separate from your teams managing Airflow DAGs, but they can all see shared code in one place.

-This guide covers the options along with their pros and cons, so you can choose the best option for your team.
+This guide covers the options for attaching dbt code to Astro deployments, along with their pros and cons, so you can choose the best option for your team.

 ## Feature overview

 Astro supports two basic dbt code deployment strategies.
 You can:

 1. **Include dbt code to your Astro runtime image**: make dbt code directly available in Astro project runtime image.
 This approach works best for small teams just starting out integrating dbt code inside of Astro
 2. **Use dbt Deploys to independently ship dbt code**: independently deploy bundles of dbt code directly to Astro.
-Astronomer recommends this approach for teams that have dbt code in separate locations other than their Astro project
+Astronomer recommends this approach for teams that have dbt code in locations other than their Astro project

 ## Best practice guidance